imns/yui3-validation/README.md

 yui3-validation
 ===============

-A YUI3 widget that's modeled after the famousjquery-validation plugin
+A YUI3 widget that's modeled after the famous jquery-validation plugin

 How To
 ------